shadegraves/shadegraves/README.md

-# Hi there, I'm Shade! 👋
+# Hi there, I'm Tati! 👋

 💻 on a Frontend Developer journey // 🎨 UI/UX Designer (10+ years)